remipassmoilesel/docker-jsxc-openfire-etherpad/README.md

-# Image de test JSXC / Openfire
+# Docker image for JSXC / Openfire

 Small Dockerfile to test the XMPP client JSXC and the server Openfire.